Schoggo/LayoutBlocks/README.md

 ## Description

 LayoutBlocks is a [Minecraft](https://minecraft.net/) mod that lets you place LayoutBlocks, blocks that don't cost anything and can quickly be removed using a placer wand.
-It's purpose is to make prebuilding structures (like complex houses or multiblock machines from other mods) easier.
+Its purpose is to make prebuilding structures (like complex houses or multiblock machines from other mods) easier.

 ## License